railwayapp/docs/src/pages/reference/templates.md

 Every time you visit your project on Railway, we will check to see if the project it is based on has been updated by its maker.

-If it has, we will prompt you to update your project.
-On confirmation, we will create a branch on Github and open a PR environment for you on Railway.
-This way, we don’t replace your production environment and you can test things out within the PR deploy.

-Once you’re happy with the changes, you can merge the PR and your production deployment will be updated to the latest version.
+If a template you have created receives an upstream update, if configured, we will create a branch on the GitHub repo that was created when deploying the template, allowing for you to test it out within a PR deploy.
+If you are happy with the changes, you can merge the pullrequest, and we will automatically deploy it to your production environment.

 ## Creating Templates